Here Come the Girls (1953 film): Production notes

-Was likely planned for 3-D, film has many of the gimmicks usually seen in a 3D film such as knives being thrown at the screen.

-Working titles of this film were Girls Are Here to Stay and Champagne for Everybody.
+The working titles of this film were Girls Are Here to Stay and Champagne for Everybody.

 Sources conflict about the film's running time.
 Copyright records list the running time as 100 minutes, or 12 reels, while the Hollywood Reporter review gives the length as 86 minutes and other reviews list it as 77 to 78 minutes.
 The viewed print ran approximately 77 minutes.